-Luckily, there are plenty of temporary fixes available to help your hair look and feel thicker, not to mention healthier-looking.
-A combination of new habits, tools, and styling products from the L'Oréal portfolio of brands can help you rethink the hair you’ve been battling for years.
+Luckily, plenty of temporary fixes are available to help your hair look and feel thicker, not to mention healthier-looking.
+Combining new habits, tools, and styling products can help you rethink your current hair routine and efforts toward a fuller appearance.

 Start with your brush.